 Similar to the Fire Department and EMS, many volunteers also volunteer for Search and Rescue (SAR).
-The SAR service is recognized as a SAR Team by the state of New Mexico Search and Rescue Coordinator.
+The SAR service is recognized as a SAR Team by the State of New Mexico Search and Rescue Coordinator.
 The Village's SAR Team searches for missing persons within the Village boundaries and within USFS lands.
-TSV, Inc. Ski Patrol searches for lost skiers.
+TSVI Ski Patrol searches for lost skiers during the winter.
 Volunteers can be called to a SAR mission all over the region depending on staffing and availability of the volunteers.
 Volunteers are trained in SAR procedures on a limited basis.
-The Village Police Chief is designated as the Incident Commander during a SAR mission.
-State police must be notified of a SAR report because they have statutory authority over all SAR missions.
-They do not search for animals.
+State police must be notified of a SAR incident because they have statutory authority over all SAR missions.